0x4d49534953/Python/README.md

 4- Classification directory:

-      this directory contians three ways for classification SVM
+      this directory contians homewrok for lesson 3, this directory shows three ways for classification SVM
       K-NN
       Random forrest